• Home |

 • 30 Winchester Smokeless

-The 30 WCF offered hunters excellent terminal ballistics in a compact, smooth package.
+The 30 WCF offered hunters excellent terminal ballistics in a smooth, compact package.
 Ideal for deer hunting and target shooting, the 30 WCF has remained extremely popular since its debut well into the modern era.

 When Marlin adopted the 30 WCF for their model 336 lever action, they didn’t want to pay homage to Winchester as they were a rival gun manufacturer.

-As such, they dropped “Winchester” off the name and simply called it the 30-30.
-Pronounced “thirty thirty”, this nomenclature harkens back to an older methodology of cartridge naming.
+As such, they dropped “Winchester” from the name and simply called it the 30-30.
+Pronounced “thirty thirty,” this nomenclature harkens back to an older methodology of cartridge naming.

-The first “30” in the name refers to the bullet caliber used in the cartridge, while the second “30” refers to the 30 grains of smokeless powder that was used in the original design.
+The first “30” in the name refers to the cartridge’s caliber, while the second “30” refers to the 30 grains of smokeless powder used in the original design.

 A Brief History of 45-70 Government